-$\frac{21\text{H}.467\text{J} / 17.57\text{J}}{\text{Soviet and Post-Soviet Politics and Society, 1917 to the Present}}$ At its greatest extent the former Soviet Union encompassed a geographical area that covered one-sixth of the Earth's land mass.
+21H 467J/ 17.601J Soviet and Post-Soviet Politics and Society, 1917 to the Present At its greatest extent the former Soviet Union encompassed a geographical area that covered one-sixth of the Earth's land mass.
 It spanned 11 time zones and contained over 100 distinct nationalities, 22 of which numbered over one million in population.
 In the 74 years from the October Revolution in 1917 to the fall of Communism in 1991, the Union of Soviet Socialist Republics, its leaders and its people, had to face a number of challenges: the overthrow of the Tsarist autocracy, the establishment of a new state, four years of civil war, a famine, transition to a mixed economy, political strife after Lenin's death, industrialization, collectivization, a second famine, political show trials, World War II, post-war reconstruction and repression, the Cold War, the Thaw after Stalin's death, Khrushchev's experimentation, and Brezhnev's decline.
 This was then followed by Gorbachev's perestroika, Yeltsin's social and economic engineering, and Putin's recentralization.
-Students will write three papers over the course of the semester (due February 23, March 9, and April 22), totaling twenty pages in length.
+Students will write three papers over the course of the semester (due February 24, March 15, and April 26), totaling twenty pages in length.
 Grading in the course will be determined as follows: 20% for attendance, participation and performance on small quizzes; 60% for the three papers (20% each); and 20% for the final examination.
+This course is CI-H and HASS-D (category 4) class.
+Any use of plagiarism will be severely punished up to and including a failing grade in the course and a letter in the offending student's file.
+Students should feel free to contact me at any time about questions.
 Texts Available for Purchase at the M.I.T.
-Bookstore Gennady Andreev-Khomiakov, Bitter Waters: Life and Work in Stalin's Russia (1997) Jonathan Daly and Leonid Trofimov [DT], Russia in War and Revolution, 1914-1922: A Documentary History (Hackett Publishing, 2009) Sergei Dovlatov, The Compromise (Academy Chicago Publishers, 1990) Michael Kort, The Soviet Colossus: History and Aftermath (M.E.
-Sharpe, 2006) Richard Sakwa, The Rise and Fall of the Soviet Union, 1917-1991 (Routledge, 1999) Tues.
+Bookstore Gennady Andreev-Khomiakov, Bitter Waters: Life and Work in Stalin's Russia (1997) Jonathan Daly and Leonid Trofimov, eds., Russia in War and Revolution, 1914-1922: A Documentary History (Hackett Publishing, 2009) Michael Kort, The Soviet Colossus: History and Aftermath (M.E.
+Sharpe, 2010) Richard Sakwa, ed., The Rise and Fall of the Soviet Union, 1917-1991 (Routledge, 1999) Nicholas Werth, Cannibal Island (Princeton University Press, 2007) Tues.
 Feb.
-2- Introduction to the Course Thurs.
+1- Introduction to the Course Thurs.
 Feb.
-4 - Autocracy in Russia Michael Kort, Soviet Colossus, pp. 3-44 - "Key Events in Pre-Revolutionary History" (chronology) - "Nationalities," "Social Estates" and "Sources of Income" (statistics from 1897, the last Tsarist census) - "Mosaic of Peoples" Time Magazine, 3/12/1990 (USSR nationalities in 1990) Soviet Union Land Use (CIA data): http://www.marxists.org/glossary/media/places/u/ussr/1982/land-use.jpg Soviet Union: Coal and Major Minerals (CIA data):
+3 - Autocracy in Russia Michael Kort, Soviet Colossus, chs.
+1-5, pp. 3-44 - \ "Key Events in Pre-Revolutionary History" (chronology) - \ "Nationalities," "Social Estates" and "Sources of Income" (statistics from 1897, the last Tsarist census) - \ Dr. Mark A. Smith, "The Politicisation of History in the Russian Federation" (Defence Academy of the United Kingdom, 2008) (6 pp.) \ indicates materials available on e-reserves on the course website also recommended: